django-cms/djangocms-text/README.rst

 ``djangocms-text`` supports multiple rich text editors, which can be swapped out as needed.
 The following editors are currently supported:

+- **TipTap**: A modern rich text editor with a modular architecture, TipTap is currently in development and is the default editor.
+TipTap does not allow the user to edit HTML directly, which means that some formating options are lost when switching from CKEditor 4 to TipTap.
 - **CKEditor 4**: The initial version of ``djangocms-text`` includes a port of the CKEditor 4 interface and child plugin functionality.
 This editor is compatible with the ``djangocms-text-ckeditor`` plugin, and can be used as a drop-in replacement.
-- **TipTap**: A modern rich text editor with a modular architecture, TipTap is currently in development and might be supported in a future release of ``djangocms-text`` or as a separate package.
 - **CKEditor 5** (currently no text-enabled plugins): The current version of CKEditor might be supported in a future release of ``djangocms-text`` or as a separate package.
+Its current imlementation does not support text-enabled plugins or dynamic attributes.
 - **TinyMCE** (currently no text-enabled plugins): A popular open-source rich text editor, TinyMCE is currently in development and might be supported in a future release of ``djangocms-text`` or as a separate package.